Pratchat

 • For more information on the Wurundjeri people, visit the web site of the Wurundjeri Woi-wurrung Aboriginal Corporation.

 • The two-part television adaptation Terry Pratchett’s Hogfather was made by British production company The Mob, and first broadcast on Sky1 in the UK on the 17th and 18th of December, 2006.
-We talked about it and the other Pratchett adaptations to date in #Pratchat30, “Looking Widdershins“.
+We talked about it and the other Pratchett adaptations to date briefly in #Pratchat30, “Looking Widdershins“.
 We discussed the novel Hogfather back in #Pratchat26, “The Long Dark Mr Teatime of the Soul“.

-• On the subject of swears appearing early on in the books mentioned, Rincewind tells Bravd the Hublander to “bugger off” in The Colour of Magic.
+• On the subject of swears appearing early on in the books, Rincewind tells Bravd the Hublander to “bugger off” in The Colour of Magic.
 “Shit” appears four times in Guards!
 Guards!, but we couldn’t find any swears in the first ten pages or so; Marc might have been thinking about another book.

 • Douglas Adams (1952-2001) was an English radio and television writer and novelist, best known for The Hitchhikers Guide to the Galaxy, which…well you know.
-We’ll probably talk about it more detail another time.
+We’ll probably talk about it in more detail another time.

 • Robert Rankin is another British author of comic fantasy whose books are loosely connected by the (fictional) English village of Brentford, where many of them take place.
 These kicked off with his first novel, 1981’s The Antipope, part of “The Brentford Trilogy”; he is currently working on the final book of “The Final Brentford Trilogy”, which began with The Lord of the Ring Roads in 2017.